sethroot/deadtext/README.md

 ```

 ## Usage
 By default, deadtext will load the file `json/example.json` into the engine at runtime.
-To create a custom game based on this, modify the example [example.json](https://github.com/sethroot/deadtext/blob/main/json/example.json) and then run without any arguments.
+To create a custom game based on this, modify the provided [example.json](https://github.com/sethroot/deadtext/blob/main/json/example.json) and then run without any arguments.
 ```bash
 stack run
 ```